Philemon Wright: Settlement of Wright's Town

-Despite his many achievements, he and his community faced near bankruptcy on several occasions.
+Despite his many achievements, he and his community faced near bankruptcy on several occasions, especially because of fluctuating tariffs in the timber industry, later on.
 His earliest efforts to establish his settlement almost exhausted his entire capital and then, when his town was ravaged by a disastrous fire in May 1808, the village was practically wiped out.
 A despondent Wright was ready to abandon the venture and possibly would have, if not for the encouragement he received from his sons Philemon Jr. and Tiberius to rebuild.
-They rebuilt the grist, hemp and sawmills, a larger foundry and the tavern within 6 months.
+They rebuilt the grist, hemp, sawmills, and a larger foundry within 6 months.

 In 1819, Wright established the first passenger ship service on the Ottawa River.
 The first ship he used was the Packet, a four-ton vessel propelled by “sail and oars”.
-In 1822, he contracted Thomas Mears to construct a steamboat, which resulted in the Union of the Ottawa, which first set sail in 1823.
+That same year, he and his son Philemon Jr. contracted Thomas Mears to construct a steamboat, which resulted in the Union of the Ottawa, which first set sail in 1823.
 The Union is described as “...measuring 125 feet on the deck, by 23 feet beam, drawing but little water, carrying 150 tons, and propelled by a 28-horsepower engine.”

-Wright's son Ruggles travelled to Europe to learn Scandinavian timber methods, and armed with this knowledge, returned home and constructed the first ever timber slide in Canada on the north side of the Chaudière Falls in 1829, which allowed logs to be transported over the falls without having to use the previous method of waiting for calm water, which could take weeks.
+Wright's son Ruggles Wright traveled to Europe to learn Scandinavian timber methods, and armed with this knowledge, returned home and constructed the first ever timber slide in Canada on the north side of the Chaudière Falls in 1829, which allowed logs to be transported over the falls without having to use the previous method of waiting for calm water, which could take weeks.

-By 1820, Wrightstown was properly established.
+By 1820, Wright's Town was properly established.
 The population was 703, all either native New Englanders or first-generation Canadians.
 There were five mills, four stores, three schools, two hotels, two distilleries, and a brewery.
 For livestock, the count was 123 horses, 418 oxen, 503 cows, 505 pigs, and 558 sheep.